sfambach/ESP01nRelayBoards/README.md

 # ESP01nRelayBoards
 There some boards on the market that have 1 or more relays and a connector for an ESP01.
-This project provides a small test programm for those boards
+This project provides a small test programm for those boards.
+The application switches all realays after another to on.
+If all are on then it starts to switch all off.
+Currentl delay is 1000ms none blocking.

+OTA and Wifi Can be activated.

 ## Needed libs
 Only default libs are used